LisaBaetsle/end-of-field-challenge/README.md

 ## Details

 Interface 01 simple: This is a simple interface of an image and some text.
 This one is not responsive.
-Interface 05 complex:
+Interface 05 complex:  This is an isolated footer of a website.
+With a variety of links.
+I made it responsive.

 ## Tech/Framework used

 Made with Visual Studio Code
-Interface 01: no SASS, no frameworks, just custom css.
+Interface simple 01: No SASS, No frameworks, just custom css.
+Interface  complex 05: No frameworks, Yes SASS

 ## Author and Rights